jefdaj/ortholang/README.md

 <!-- [![Build Status](https://travis-matrix-badges.herokuapp.com/repos/jefdaj/shortcut/branches/master)](https://travis-ci.org/jefdaj/shortcut) -->
 <!-- ![Build status 2](https://travis-matrix-badges.herokuapp.com/repos/jefdaj/shortcut/branches/master/1) -->

-Green means both the Travis builds are passing for both Mac and Linux.
+Green means both the Mac and Linux builds are passing on [Travis CI](https://travis-ci.com/jefdaj/shortcut/branches).

 These are the only important ones if you want to try the current release: